How to shorten time to value with better user onboarding

 As we noted earlier, helping users reach their aha moment within the first week can dramatically increase ongoing revenue.
 Personalizing your onboarding experience can help keep users even more interested and engaged, reducing time to value and improving the overall user experience.

-this is a screenshot image from pinterest's german website showing personalization and localization
+Screenshot from Pinterest's German website showing personalization and localization

 By personalizing their onboarding experience, Pinterest was able to help users quickly discover relevant, valuable content, keeping them more engaged and active with the service.